poloclub/nova/README.md

 ## Open-source VA tools that use NOVA

+If your open-source VA tool also applies NOVA to create notebook widgets, please submit a [pull request](https://github.com/poloclub/nova/pulls) to add your tool on top of this table :)

 |Name|Description|
 |:---|:---|
 [Visual Auditor](https://github.com/poloclub/visual-auditor)|Interactive visualization system for identifying and understanding biases in machine learning models.|